Program Associate, Africa

 · Experience with Google Apps (Gmail, Calendar, Google Drive, etc.), Dropbox, and Slack strongly desired.

-· Fluency in French strongly preferred.
+· Fluency in French required.